-The best earplugs are those that block the most sound, so finding the best earplug should be as easy as looking for the earplug with the highest noise reduction rating (NRR), a laboratory measurement of how many decibels (dB) of sound they block However, a high NRR means nothing if the earplug isn't in your ear.
-Comfort and ease of insertion are also important factors in determining the best earplug.
+In theory, finding the best earplug is as simple as looking for the highest noise reduction rating (NRR), a laboratory measurement of how many decibels of sound they block.
+However, a high NRR means nothing if the earplug is so uncomfortable, or quirky to insert, that you don't wear it -- so comfort and ease of insertion are also important factors in determining the best earplug.

-Hearos Ultimate Softness Series earplugs' (*Est. $7 for 20 pairs) ability to block out sound (NRR of 32 decibels) is surpassed only by their comfort.
+With an NRR of 32 decibels, Hearos Ultimate Softness earplugs (Est. $7 for 20 pairs) ability to block out sound is surpassed only by their comfort.
 Reviewers say they are a particularly good choice for sleeping because of their softness -- they even allow you to sleep comfortably on your side.
-Beyond that, experts and consumers say they effectively reduce the noise from some of the loudest machines in our environment, including motorcycles, jackhammers and F-16 fighter jets.
-On the downside -- you may sleep through your alarm.
+Beyond that, experts and consumers say they effectively reduce the noise from some of the loudest machines, including motorcycles, jackhammers and F-16 fighter jets.
+On the downside, you may sleep through your alarm.

-Howard Leight Max earplugs (*Est. $7.50 for 20 pairs) also have a high 33 dB NRR rating, but they don't rate as well as the Hearos Ultimate Softness Series for comfort.
-They're also reported to be quite large, so they may not work well for people with smaller ear canals or be as comfortable for sleeping or other long term uses.
-However, for reducing loud noises, that long, narrow shape seems to be a factor in their excellent sound blocking effectiveness.
-They are particularly popular with motorcycle enthusiasts, but even the earplugs' fans say they can be difficult to insert and to get a proper fit.
+Howard Leight Max earplugs (Est. $5 for 20 pairs) also have a high 33-decibel NRR rating.
+But like the Hearos Xtreme they're large, and don't typically rate as well as the Hearos Ultimate Softness when it comes to comfort.
+They do a great job of blocking noise if they fit in your ear, though, and are particularly popular with motorcycle enthusiasts.
+Still, even the earplugs' fans say they can be difficult to insert and to get a proper fit.

-Any of these four earplugs are a great choice for noise reduction, but for best fit and comfort combined with multipurpose uses, the Hearos Ultimate Softness Series quietly takes a comfortable lead.
+Any of these six earplugs are a great choice for general noise reduction.
+But when it comes to the best fit and comfort combined with multipurpose uses, the Hearos Ultimate Softness remains at the top of the pack.